Great tips for hiking the breathtaking Mount Rinjani!

 Sembalun crater rim (2639m) – Summit (3726m)

-It is early, but time to wake up!
-It is 02:00 am, and it is still dark outside.
-We eat a little sandwich and drink some tea, before we get started.
-We will be heading to the Mount Rinjani summet at 03.00 am.
+It was early, but time to wake up!
+It was 02:00 am and still dark outside.
+We ate a little sandwich and had some tea, before we started our hike.
+We headed to the Mount Rinjani summet at 03.00 am.

 Summit (3726m) – Sembalun crater rim (2639m)

 After taking some photos at the summit of 3.726 meters, we walked back down to our camp site.
-Here we get a second breakfast and continue our way down to the Segara anak lake and hot spring.
+Here we get a second breakfast and then continued our way down to the Segara anak lake and hot spring.

 Sembalun crater rim (2639m) – Segara anak lake and hot spring (2000m)

-The trail down is steep and a bit slippery.
-It takes us 3 hours to reach the lake.
-At the lake, we have lunch (curry, rice, and fresh fruits) and we get some time to enjoy a nearby hot spring.
-The hot spring is really natural, so you do not have to buy an entrance ticket and there are no dressing rooms or toilets around.
+The trail down was steep and slippery.
+It took us 3 hours to reach the lake.
+At the lake, we had lunch (curry, rice, and fresh fruits) and got some time to enjoy a nearby hot spring.
+The hot spring was really natural.
+You do not have to buy an entrance ticket and there are no dressing rooms or toilets around.
 You will share the hot spring with all the other hikers.

 Segara anak lake and hot spring (2000m) – Senaru crater rim (2641m)

-After lunch break, it is time to continue our way up again to the Senaru crater rim (2641m), our second campsite.
-The way involves some steep paths and rocks that we must climb up.
-Sometimes it is really scary and hard, because we are tired, but have to concentrate deeply, because one misstep, and you will fall into the ravines.
+After the lunch break, it was time to continue our way up again to the Senaru crater rim (2641m), our second campsite.
+The way involved some steep paths and rocks that we had to climb up.
+Sometimes it was really scary and hard, because we were tired, but had to concentrate deeply.
+If you take one misstep here, you will fall into the ravines.
 This was the second hardest part of the hike!